Clicky Skip to Content

 Josie Gulliksen is a freelance writer and major arts advocate and enthusiast who loves everything cultural and is excited to live in such a thriving community as Miami.
 A Miami native, aside from Miami on the Cheap, she currently writes for Artburst Miami and contributes to Edible South FL and Miami Media Group.
 She has contributed to Miami.com, Biscayne Times and Miami New Times.
 She worked for nearly a decade at Miami Today as Calendar Editor and arts writer and then worked for 13 years in public relations.
 She has her own blog Scene Around South FL at josiegulliksen.com

-Read More about Best free and cheap things to do in Miami-Dade in February
+Read More about Best things to do in October in Miami-Dade

 The Adrienne Arsht Center for the Performing Arts is a busy place with plenty of indoor shows but its outdoor Live on the Plaza events are perfectly suited for a line-up of local artists during the somewhat cooler Miami months.
 Concerts are at 7:30 p.m. at the Thomson Plaza for the Arts @ Ziff Ballet …